FreddieGilbraith/itch/README.md

     -t, --to <to-type>        Format of the output, will be derived if possible
 ```

 `itch` can take input from a file or std in, and output to a file or std out.
-If given a file as input or output it will try to detect the format automatically. `itch` doesn't do any manipulation to data to satisfy the different constructs that different formats can express; so there's no guarantee that a conversion will work.
+If given a file as input or output it will try to detect the format automatically.

+`itch` doesn't do any manipulation to data to satisfy the different constructs that different formats can express (eg: in `toml`, object key ordering is important); so there's no guarantee that a conversion will work.

 ## Formats